 Passenger Pigeons Once Abundant in Area Now Extinct

 George Craig told this story to his daughter Bennette Craig Germain around 1940 and she wrote it down in haste while he was talking.
 Her handwriting which was usually so clear was difficult to read.
 George Craig and his family waited move back to Bentonville from Cane Hill till 1871 when George was 9 years old.
-Their family left Bentonville early in the war when Jennison’s’ raiders burned down much of the town and killed men over 17 who might fight for the South.
+Their family left Bentonville early in the war when Jennison’s raiders burned down much of the town and killed men over 17 who might fight for the South.
 They spent the Civil War years in Cane Hill.
-1871 happened to be was of the peak years for the Passenger Pigeon roosting in the Bentonville area.
+1871 happened to be one of the peak years for the Passenger Pigeon roosting in the Bentonville area.

 There were so many of them their weight broke the thick lower branches of many of the trees.
 Other large trees were split in half as if a hurricane had gone through.
 Small trees were bent over entirely.
 When coming in to roost at sundown it was like a dark cloud 2 to 3 miles away.
 Some were flying just off the ground and some were flying 3 hundred feet off the ground.
 At night the chatter of the roosting pigeons could be heard for miles.
 It sounded like a freight train running over a trestle a mile away.

 Men hunted the birds at night while they were roosting.
-When they were still warm the hunters put their heads under their wings so when rigor mortis set in they remained that way.
+When the the birds were still warm, the hunters put their heads under their wings so when rigor mortis set in they remained that way.
 The hunters packed them in salt barrels and ship them to Saint Louis in carload lots.
 For a while it was quite an industry.
 A few hunters could kill 29 wagons of pigeons in a night.
-They could have had more but half way through the night their shotguns that were muzzle loaders became gummed up and they had to quit or risk the gun exploding in their faces.
+They could have had more but half way through the night their guns that were muzzle loaders became gummed up and they had to quit or risk the gun exploding in their faces.